bkesterbyld/maroon-potato/src/pages/index.md

         title: Aggregate and analyze existing data without coding
       - title: Collaborative and secure
         content: >
-          Enforce a data-centric development approach that fosters team collaboration reuse.
+          Enforce a data-centric solution development approach that fosters team collaboration reuse.
 Data managed in Above can power multiple projects and applications, with granular browser and API access controls.
         actions: []